 In reality, the decision had been made months before the new year, but I kept both systems because I needed to be absolutely sure.
 I didn’t want to regret it since my pledge was to stop buying camera gear as part of this effort.

 The Olympus OM-D E-M1 Mark II has earned its way into being my camera of choice.
 Its most appealing quality isn’t speed, or features, or size, or design…it’s reliability.

 I trust it to be ready and able to capture whatever I need it to, in any conditions, and remain unobtrusive when I’m not shooting (after all, “90% of the time we spend with our camera is in-between photographs”, as Danielle Kissinger King put it).

-I’m done chasing the best camera.
-The "best camera” only makes the best photographs in the right hands, and as long as the camera’s capabilities exceed my own, I haven’t earned the right to upgrade.
-For at least this year, I’m happily settling down to master the tools I already have.
+It is not the best camera on the market, but I’m done chasing the best camera.
+The best camera only makes the best photographs in the right hands, and as long as the camera’s capabilities exceed my own, I haven’t earned the right to upgrade.
+For at least this year, I’m happily settling down to truly master the tools I already have.

 I don’t want better gear, I want better photographs.
 And that part is on me to accomplish.